 Angels Camp is famous chiefly for its May jumping-frog contest, based on Mark Twain's short story "The Celebrated Jumping Frog of Calaveras County."
-The writer reputedly heard the story of the jumping frog from Ross Coon, proprietor of Angels Hotel, which has been in operation since 1856.
-It’s a favorite destination these days among outdoor adventurers, who love exploring the subterranean caverns and fishing for salmon, trout, and bass in the area’s crystal clear rivers and lakes.
+The writer reputedly heard the story of the jumping frog from Ross Coon, proprietor of Angels Hotel, which opened in 1856.
+Sidewalk plaques downtown à la the Hollywood Walk of Fame celebrate the winning frogs in the continuing competition.
+Either training's gotten way better, or something else is in play—the 1929 victor jumped only 4 feet, but for the last three decades most of the leaps have been from 18- to 20-plus feet.
+In addition to the contests, Angels Camp's draws include its explorable subterranean caverns and river and lake fishing spots for salmon, trout, and bass.

 John Waters is hosting a punk party in Oakland and everyone’s invited.More